-- 1. Receiving completed applications, attestations, and primary source verification documents, and - 2.
+- 1. Receiving completed applications, attestations, and primary source verification documents. - 2.
 Conducting annual CVO entity site visits to ensure compliance with AHCCCS requirements.

 The AHCCCS Contractor shall utilize the contracted CVO as part of its credentialing and recredentialing process, regardless of membership in the AzAHP.
-This requirement eases the administrative burden for providers that contract with AHCCCS Contractors which often results in duplicative submission of information used for credentialing purposes.
+This requirement eases the administrative burden for providers that Contract with AHCCCS Contractors which often results in duplicative submission of information used for credentialing purposes.
 The Contractor shall follow the AHCCCS recredentialing timelines for providers that submit their credentialing data and forms to the AzAHP CVO.

 The Contractor is responsible for completing the credentialing process.
-The Contractor shall continue to include utilization, performance, compliance, and quality of care documentation, as specified in the AMPM, to complete the credentialing or recredentialing files that are brought to the Credentialing Committee for a decision.
+The Contractor shall continue to include utilization, performance, compliance, and QOC documentation, as specified in the AMPM, to complete the credentialing or recredentialing files that are brought to the Credentialing Committee for a decision.
 In addition, the Contractor shall also meet AMPM Policy 950 requirements for temporary/provisional credentialing.

 Credentialing Timelines: The Contractor is required to process credentialing applications in a timely manner.
-To assess the timeliness of temporary/provisional and initial credentialing, a Contractor shall calculate, report to AHCCCS, and notify providers of credentialing decisions (approved or denied) as specified in AMPM Policy 950.
+To assess the timeliness of temporary/provisional and initial credentialing, a Contractor shall: